Current ASA MeetingAcoustics in Focus

 TECHNICAL PROGRAM AND SPECIAL SESSIONS

-• Lightning Round sessions (no abstracts required) consist of a rapid sequence of brief (5-minute) live talks.
-Those wishing to present in this format must register with the session chair in advance.
+• Lightning Round sessions consist of a rapid sequence of brief (5-minute) live talks followed by periods of live discussion.

-• Panel Discussions feature up to 7 invited discussion leaders who may give short presentations, answer questions, and lead discussions on topics chosen by the Technical Committees.
+• Panel Discussions feature up to 7 invited discussion leaders who may give short presentations, answer questions, and lead discussions.

-• Tutorial sessions are centered on one or more invited tutorial presentations not limited to 15 minutes followed by questions and discussions among attendees.
+• Tutorial sessions are centered on one or more invited tutorial presentations followed by questions and discussions among attendees.

 ABSTRACT SUBMISSION GUIDELINES FOR FOCUSED SESSIONS